Skip to main content

 #

-It runs as the node user with limited privileges.
+Commands in the container run under the node user with limited privileges.

 Limited bash commands (optionally)